 Habitat and food

-Australasian harriers hunt in open country.
+Swamp harriers hunt in open country.
 After Europeans arrived in New Zealand and cleared land for farming, the birds’ numbers increased.
 They catch small birds and mammals up to the size of rabbits, as well as lizards, frogs, fish and large insects.
-They also eat carrion, including road kill and dead lambs.
+They also eat carrion, including road kill and dead lambs, and spend much time hunting for birds' nests.
 Since the 1950s, successful rabbit control has meant less food for harriers, and their numbers have fallen.

 The harrier is an adept hunter when flying, as ornithologist Edgar F. Stead observed: